laminas/laminas-mail/doc/book/message/character-sets.md

 # Character Sets

-`Zend\Mail\Message` assumes a default ASCII character set, and headers and content are quoted accordingly.
+`Laminas\Mail\Message` assumes a default ASCII character set, and headers and content are quoted accordingly.
 If you wish to specify alternate characters sets, you will need to: